 When I was a kid, I liked coming up with adventures for my Star Wars figures.
 I do regret creating so many passionate trysts for Luke and Leia since they turned out to be brother and sister and all.
 That’s sort of creepy.

 But any adventure seemed to need some sexual tension to balance it out.
-I wonder if Carrie Fisher ever thought about how many times her action figure was defiled and if it led to any of her chemical dependency issues.
+I wonder if Carrie Fisher ever thought about how many times her action figure was defiled, and if she did, what sassy thing would she say about it?

 Looking back, I didn’t know which time would be the last time that I’d play with my Star Wars toys.
 One day, I just didn’t do it anymore.
 It took a while for me to even notice that I had stopped.